ishobhnik/RobotNavigation/README.md

 - Run process_bags.py with the relevant args, or process_recon.py for processing RECON HDF5s.

-- If you have downloaded the sacson and go_stanford dataset,they will already  be in the correct format but in the other datasets or custom datasets, make sure it follows the following structure:
+- If you have downloaded the sacson dataset, it's already in the correct format but in the other datasets or custom datasets, make sure it follows the following structure:
 -
 ## Dataset Structure
 - `<dataset_name>/`